 PSD Training Center

-Our dog school focuses entirely on the training of PSD dogs (currently according to USDoT Standards), as this training is very specific and takes into account both the training of the dog and the further training of the dog owner with mental impairments.
+Our dog school is completely focused on training PSD dogs according to US DoT standards as well as assistance dogs for people with Mental Disabilities, as this training is very specific and takes into account both the training of the dog and the continuing education of the dog owner with mental disabilities.

 Licensing + Certification

-Every PSD dog training within the framework of EURO-DOGS.eu follows a specific training program and meets elaborated special criteria for humans and dogs.
-Only when all defined criteria have been met in full can the training be certified.
+Each PSDeurope dog training within EURO-DOGS.eu follows a specific training program with elaborated special criteria for man and dog.
+Only when all defined criteria are fully met can and may the training be certified.

 Promote bonding + relationship

-In addition to the pure skill training of the dog, specially adapted to the requirements of globally active airlines with regard to safety and hygiene, a primary goal of ESAeurope and EURO-DOG.eu is to promote the existing bond and relationship between specific dogs and humans and to make it more stable.
+In addition to the pure skills training of the dog, specially adapted to the requirements of globally active airlines in terms of safety and hygiene, a primary goal of PSDeurope and EURO-DOGS.eu is to promote the existing bond and relationship between specific dogs and humans and make it more stable.

 Human / Dog Partner Team

-EURO-DOG.eu’s approach is not to teach the PSD dog specific skills, but to train the complete human/animal partner team, with all psychologically related individual limitations, so that the team’s travel is fundamentally safe and reliable.
+The approach of EURO-DOGS.eu is not aimed at teaching the dog special skills, but wants to train the complete human/animal partner team, with all psychologically caused individual limitations, in such a way that the travel of the team is fundamentally safe and reliable.

 We strengthen people and their support dogs

-We are EURO-DOGS.eu, a functioning association of psychotherapists and specialized dog trainers from assistance and therapy dog training
+We are EURO-DOGS.eu, a functioning union of psychotherapists and specialized dog trainers from assistance and therapy dog training

 We control the dog’s level of training and the human’s ability to understand his dog in the best possible way.

-Eurodogs as a training platform shows and supports mentally ill people how to train and encourage their dog.
+EURO-DOGS.eu as a training platform shows and supports mentally ill people how to train and support their dogs.
 Situations of daily life, undertakings, fun and joy are practiced – this security often leads to symptom relief

-Euro-DOGS.eu and PSDeurope accompany the training.
+EURO-DOGS.eu and PSDeurope accompany the training.
 Videos from daily life give the best insight into how the human / animal / partner team acts and fits together.
-The videos are the basis for further training steps, such as life-online conversations, webinars, reviews and supervising coaching.
+The videos are the foundation for further training steps, such as face to face conversations, webinars, reviews and supervised coaching.

 What drives us forward

 Mentally impaired people often perceive the world with completely different eyes than normal people do.
-Mental impairment is highly individual.
-Extensive studies on the subject of mental illnesses and limitations have clearly proven the positive influence of animals, especially dogs, on the health of the mentally ill person.
-With this in mind, we want to help these people to travel with their animals (especially dogs), even if this means taking the animal with them on a plane.
+The psychological limitation is extremely individual.
+Extensive studies on the subject of mental illness and limitations have clearly proven the positive influence of animals, especially dogs for the health of the mentally ill person.
+From this point of view we want to help these people to travel with their animals (especially dogs), even if this means taking the animal with them on a plane.

-We hope that with our concept (developed by the specialised associations TAT-WAZ and VFBB) we have found a way to convince European airlines that PSD dogs and human/animal partner teams trained by us are an enrichment of the current acceptance profile of potential passengers.
+We hope that with our concept (created by the specialized supporting associations TAT-WAZ and VFBB) we have found a way to convince also European airlines that PSDeurope assistance dogs and human/animal partner teams trained by us are an enrichment of the current acceptance profile of possible passengers.